Ergberg/table-string/README.md

 * width
 * align
 * alignHeading
-Of these, only the `name` is mandatory.
+Of these values, only the `name` is mandatory.

-If no column options are given, the table will show all columns available in the underlying data.
+If no column options are specified, the table shows all columns available in the underlying data.
-If column options are defined, only the included columns are shown in the table.
+If column options are defined, only those columns are shown in the table.

 Example: `[ {name: "firstName" }, {name: "lastName" } ]`[^2] will show these two columns in that order.
-Values are taken from properties with the same name (from the objects that form the rows of the table).
+The values are taken from the properties of the same name (from the objects that form the rows of the table).

 [^2]: Or shorter: `[ "firstName", "lastName" ]`, [see shortened notation](#shortened-notation)

 ##### name

 The `name` selects a single data column of the table.
-It is the name of that column.
-Possible values are the property names (keys) of the objects given as table data.
-This includes '0', '1', ... if the values in the data object are arrays.
+It is the name of this column.
+Possible values are the property names (keys) of the objects specified as table data.
+These include '0', '1', ... if the values in the data object are arrays.
 In addition, two special column names may exist:

 * `"Values"` is the name of the column of primitive values.
-If the data object for the table is an array, that column holds all strings and numbers that are direct elements of that array.
+If the data object for the table is an array, this column contains all strings and numbers that are direct elements of this array.
 * `""` is the name of the index column.
-Other than with `console.table()`, this column is not included by default.
-To add an index column, you need to specify the values for the index column explicitly [using the `index` table option](#index).
+Unlike `console.table()`, this column is not included by default.
+To add an index column, you must explicitly specify the values for the index column [using the `index` table option](#index).

 ##### heading

 Sets the heading of the column.
-If not given, the column name is used as the heading.
+If not specified, the column name is used as the heading.

 ##### width